-Parts Function Up and Down Arrow buttons \$ Use the Up or Down arrow keys to go through the information on the LCD screen.
+Parts Function Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
 This is also used to move between each menu when you configure the subsystem.
-Select button ~ This is used to enter the option you have selected.
+Select button This is used to enter the option you have selected.
 Exit button EXIT Press this button to return to the previous menu.
-NOTE: This button can also be used to reset the alarm beeper.

-Environment Status LEDs
+6. Environment Status LEDs

 Parts Function Power LED Green LED indicates power is ON.
 Power Fail LED If a redundant power supply unit fails, this LED will turn to RED and alarm will sound.
-Fan Fail LED When a fan fails or the fan's rotational speed is below 1500RPM, this LED will turn red and an alarm will sound.
-Over Temperature LED If temperature irregularities in the system occurs (HDD slot temperature over 65°C, Controller temperature over 70°C), this LED will turn RED and alarm will sound.
+Fan Fail LED When a fan fails or the fan's rotational speed is below 700RPM, this LED will turn red and an alarm will sound.
+Over Temperature LED If temperature irregularities in the system occurs (HDD slot temperature over 65°C), this LED will turn RED and alarm will sound.
 Voltage Warning LED An alarm will sound warning of a voltage abnormality and this LED will turn red.
-Activity LED () This LED will blink blue when the RAID subsystem is busy or active.